soccerGB/MSIExperiment/PortForwardingNat/docs/TestRun.md

        172.21.198.75
        PS C:\github\MSIExperiment\pf2>

-## 3. Launch a client container with "ClientContainer" as its label
+## 3. Launch a client container with "ClientContainer[X]" as its label

        C:\github\MSIExperiment\pf2>docker run -it --label ClientContainer microsoft/windowsservercore:1709

+      ps.
+You can run repeat step 3 and step 4 for many clients as needed

 ## 4. Locate the ClientContainer's IP address and setup port forwarding configuration

-       PS C:\github\MSIExperiment\pf2> .\LocateClientAndSetupPortforward.ps1
+       PS C:\github\MSIExperiment\pf2> .\LocateClientAndSetupPortforward.ps1  -ContainerLabel ClientContainer

        Client cotnainer name is [quirky_swirles]
        IPAddress is [172.21.201.154]